lithnet/access-manager-docs/installation/system-requirements.md

 * macOS 12 (Monterey) (Intel or ARM64)
 * macOS 13 (Ventura) (Intel or ARM64)
 * macOS 14 (Sonoma) (Intel or ARM64)

-#### Password storage

-* macOS devices will store their password in the AMS directory.

 ### Linux requirements